Kuria-FelixM/E_commerce_churn_data_analysis/README.md

 # E_commerce_churn_data_analysis

- In this project we will analyze E-commerce customer churn rate.
+ In this project we will analyze E-commerce Customer Churn rate.
 Customer churn rate shows how many existing customers are not using products-services or switch to business competitors.

  # Step 1: Import Dataset
  # step 2:Data Reading